SoftPerfect Network Scanner

 • Ping network and broadcast addresses: when enabled, the scanner tries to ping the first and last IP addresses in a network.

-• Case insensitive sorting ignores case type when results are sorted.
+• Case-insensitive sorting ignores case type when results are sorted.

 • Display inactive devices adds non-responding hosts to the results.